It's important to talk about grief

 "Counselling can give you time to process your feelings in a non-judgemental environment with a therapist who is willing to spend sessions listening to emotions you may never have told anyone before.
 Feeling accepted by the therapist can often give you the courage to make the changes you long for and to tell others how you feel.

 "I often think of the quote from Macbeth: 'Give sorrow words: for the grief that does not speak knits up the o'er wrought heart, and bids it break.'"

 Her comments come as Dr Judith Mohring said paid bereavement leave should be longer, and, similar to parental leave, taken flexibly throughout the first 18 months following a death, "as people's grief expresses itself in different ways at different times".

-"In general we expect grief to be short lived and focused around the funeral," she said, "but grief can take months to be expressed and worked through.
+"In general, we expect grief to be short lived and focused around the funeral," she said, "but grief can take months to be expressed and worked through.

-"Grief is a form of psychological work, it requires effort and is an active process of remembering and feeling.
-For many of us the death of a parent is the first time we have to go through this process and we have no guide to show us the way."
+"Grief is a form of psychological work; it requires effort and is an active process of remembering and feeling.
+For many of us, the death of a parent is the first time we have to go through this process and we have no guide to show us the way."

 She added that while many of her patients suffered workplace stress issues, the number citing bereavement as an issue had been consistently high.

-One city worker, who took six days paid compassionate leave after the death of his father, said: "The trouble is that you tend to bottle up your emotions when you are arranging the funeral and keeping your family together, but it is a month or so after when your emotions bubble up and that is when you need an understanding boss and systems to support you, and some kind of techniques you can try to use to help you deal with feelings of loss."
+One city worker, who took six days of paid compassionate leave after the death of his father, said: "The trouble is that you tend to bottle up your emotions when you are arranging the funeral and keeping your family together, but it is a month or so after when your emotions bubble up and that is when you need an understanding boss and systems to support you, and some kind of techniques you can try to use to help you deal with feelings of loss."

 There is currently no legal requirement for employers to provide paid leave to those in mourning.